Beagle conflict: Beagle Channel Arbitration (1971–1977)

 In 1971 Chile and Argentina signed an agreement formally submitting the Beagle Channel issue to binding arbitration under auspices of the UK's Queen Elizabeth II.
 The court that was to decide the controversy was composed of five judges selected by Chile and Argentina from the International Court of Justice at The Hague.
 The court of arbitration's final decision would be submitted to the British Crown, which was then to recommend acceptance or rejection of the award of the court but not to modify it.
 On 2 May 1977 the court ruled that the islands and all adjacent formations belonged to Chile.
 See the Report and decision of the Court of Arbitration.
-In their only meeting in 1974 Juan Perón expressed his wishes to settle the conflict to Augusto Pinochet.
+In their only meeting in 1974, Juan Perón, President of Argentina, told Augusto Pinochet, leading Chile, that he wished to solve the boundary issue.

 On 25 January 1978 Argentina rejected the ruling, and attempted via military force to challenge the Chilean commitment to defend the territory, and to coerce Chile into negotiating a division of the islands that would produce a boundary consistent with Argentine claims.